On shrinking targets and self-returning points

 In the context of $\Hio$, analogues of Theorem \ref{thm:doublingdichotomy} are known as \emph{Dynamical Borel--Cantelli lemmas} (DBCL's) and are known to hold for many systems with nice mixing properties.
 One desirable feature of this kind of result is that it gives an exact dichotomy for when the set in question is of zero or full measure.
 Another advantage to this type of statement is that it allows a great deal of flexibility on the rate with which the targets are allowed to shrink.

 We do a short intermezzo here, clarifying the use of the word \emph{shrinking} when referring to the targets.
-In DCBL's the usual assumption is that the sum of the measure of the targets is either finite or infinite.
+In DBCL's the usual assumption is that the sum of the measure of the targets is either finite or infinite.
 Hence shrinking in this context refers to the \emph{measure} of the targets.
 (If the targets are nested, then they are necessarily also shrinking in a geometric sence.)
 This formulation also allows for more general targets than metric balls when $X$ has more complex geometry than in our case.